Istishhad: Japanese occupation of Aceh

-In the Philippines the Moro Muslims are reported to have engaged in suicide attacks against enemies as early as the 16th century.
+In the Philippines the Moro people are reported to have engaged in suicide attacks against enemies as early as the 16th century.
 Those who performed suicide attacks were called mag-sabil, and the suicide attacks were known as Parang-sabil.
 The Spanish called them juramentado.
 The idea of the juramentado was considered part of jihad in the Moros' Islamic religion.
 During an attack, a Juramentado would throw himself at his targets and kill them with bladed weapons such as barongs and kris until he himself was killed.
 The Moros performed juramentado suicide attacks against the Spanish in the Spanish–Moro conflict of the 16th to the 19th centuries, against the Americans in the Moro Rebellion (1899–1913), and against the Japanese in World War II.
 The Moro Juramentados aimed their attacks specifically against their enemies, and not against non-Muslims in general.
 They launched suicide attacks on the Japanese, Spanish, Americans and Filipinos, but did not attack the non-Muslim Chinese as the Chinese were not considered enemies of the Moro people.
 The Japanese responded to these suicide attacks by massacring all the relatives of the attacker.

-The origins of modern Istishhadi attacks lie among the Shia in Iran during the Iran–Iraq War of 1980–1988.
-Mohammed Hossein Fahmideh, a 13-year-old boy who fought in the war, is said to be the first Muslim to have participated in such an attack in contemporary history.
-He strapped rocket-propelled grenades to his chest and blew himself up under an Iraqi tank in November 1980.
-Ayatollah Khomeini declared Fahmideh a national hero and inspiration for further volunteers for martyrdom.
-Other Iranian basij volunteers ran through minefields to detonate buried landmines and clear a safe battlefield path for following soldiers.